 This dispensation will be unlike anything we've seen before.

-Some key bible verses that support this future reality of Jesus' Millennial Kingdom are:
+Some key Bible verses that support this future reality of Jesus' Millennial Kingdom are:

 - Revelation 19:15: "From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.".
 This theme is also seen in Revelation 12:5 and Psalm 2:9.
 A similar idea is in Daniel 2:44-45.